4elio/Python_ping/README.md

     with open(FILE, "a") as file:

-        # write into the file as a into networkinfo.log,
-        # "a" - append: opens file for appending,
-        # creates the file if it does not exist???
         file.write("\n")
         file.write(monitoring_date_time + "\n")

     while True:

-        # infinite loop, as we are monitoring
-        # the network connection till the machine runs
         if ping():

-            # if true: the loop will execute after every 5 seconds
             time.sleep(5)

         else:
-            # if false: fail message will be displayed

             down_time = datetime.datetime.now()
             fail_msg = "disconnected at: " + str(down_time).split(".")[0]
             print(fail_msg)